lgeurts/lgeurts.github.io/_posts/2022-03-29-what-is-serverless-computing.md

 Although a container provides a significantly reduced startup time over a VM, it still has operating costs that you have to cover.
 The burden of paying active and idle time remains, even if no one is using your containerized application at all.

-This is where serverless kicks in.
+This is where [serverless](https://aws.amazon.com/serverless/) kicks in.
 Serverless is in essence a combo of a VM and a container.
-Powered by a microVM with its own kernel it deploys faster than the regular virtual machine while at the same time it can run applications.
+Powered by a microVM with its own kernel, it deploys faster than the regular virtual machine while at the same time it can run applications.

+The serverless solution does not mean it is literally running out of thin air with absolutely no physical server at all.
+You still need CPU, RAM, network interface card, and other physical server devices to process data.
+Serverless simply means that a particular service requires less server management, meaning an CSP handles all of the manual server management tasks for you.
+This allows organizations to focus solely on their core business logic instead of just wasting time doing time-consuming server deployments and maintenance tasks that don’t add much value to the business.

 In contrast with VMs and containers, serverless services don't run continuously.
 A serverless setup will only run when it's invoked and will afterwards release all computing capacity.
 This is the reason why a serverless architecture is the most cost-effective way since you won’t have to pay for idle time.

-The serverless solution does not mean it is literally running out of thin air with absolutely no physical server at all.
-You still need CPU, RAM, network interface card, and other physical server devices to process data.
-Serverless simply means that a particular service requires less server management, meaning an CSP (like for example [AWS](https://aws.amazon.com/serverless/)) handles all of the manual server management tasks for you.
-This allows organizations to focus solely on their core business logic instead of just wasting time doing time-consuming server deployments and maintenance tasks that don’t add much value to the business.